-Neighborhood and Politics Beat Editor, Real Chi Youth
+Education and Youth Editor, The Real Chi

-Arlana is a Namibian woman who moved to the United States to pursue her higher education in media.
+Arlana is a proud Namibian who moved to the United States to pursue her higher education in media.
 She graduated from Ithaca College, NY with a BA degree in journalism, with minors in writing and economics.

-In this role, she aims to give voice to communities whose stories are ignored and exacerbated by oppressive and systemic social and economic structures.
-She focuses on themes encompassing identity, culture, and society; and is passionate about the story in all things, animate and inanimate.
+In this role, she aims to amplify the voices of communities whose stories are ignored and exacerbated by oppressive and systemic social and economic structures.
+She focuses on sociopolitical themes encompassing identity, culture, and society; and is passionate about the story in all things.
 She wants her work to have the impact of inclusion and visibility— work that speaks to the people it speaks of, accurately, fairly and passionately.

 Her mediums of creative expression include photography, visual storytelling, and creative writing.
 In her free time, she’s either writing poetry, sketching, scrapbooking, gardening or binge-watching TV series. "